soyart/webtools/artnoi.com/src/blog/2023/try-rust/index.md

 After a week with Rust, I just liked it.
 The developer experience is unmatched once you learn to move past the mystifying bits of Rust - lifetimes and ownership.

-Here is why I like Rust
+Here is why I like Rust.

 ## Memory safety